kelteseth/ScreenPlay/README.md

 ![Preview](preview.mp4)

 ## The ScreenPlay Project
 * General user docs.
-Hosted on gitlab, made with mkdocs
+Contains infromations about content creation for ScreenPlay.
+Hosted on gitlab, made with mkdocs:
    *  Contribute at:    https://gitlab.com/kelteseth/ScreenPlayDocs
    *  View at :         https://kelteseth.gitlab.io/ScreenPlayDocs/
-* Developer docs.
-Hosted on gitlab, made with qDoc
+* Developer docs generated from the ScreenPlay source code of this repo.
+Hosted on gitlab, made with qDoc:
    *  Contribute at:    https://gitlab.com/kelteseth/ScreenPlayDeveloperDocs
    *  View at :         https://kelteseth.gitlab.io/ScreenPlayDeveloperDocs/
 * Discussons and content can be found via: